robot-education/robot-handbook/style.md

 np.float64 is returned by coords (somewhat arbitrarily) GrowFromCenter, GrowFromPoint colors typed as str, not Color and missing | None AnimationBuilders from .animate are not valid animations?
+GrowFromCenter should probably expose introducer (like Create and Uncreate do) Is there a use for an Add and Delete Animation?